isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 specific classes (see :ref:`classification-pools`), RADIUS can be used to force the client to be assigned a dynamic address from a specific pool.
-Furthermore, the same mechanism can be used to control what kind of options the client will get if there are DHCP options specified for a particular class.
+Furthermore, the same mechanism can be used to control what kind of options the client gets if there are DHCP options specified for a particular class.

 .. _hooks-radius-install: